Power-law fluctuations near critical point in semiconductor lasers with delayed feedback: Numerical simulation

 \subsection{Statistical distribution}

-To demonstrate the existence of SOC-like behaviors in the laser oscillations, we here present statistical distributions of the laser intensity and intervals of the bursts calculated from the time series of the numerical simulations.
+To demonstrate the existence of scale-invariant fluctuations characterized by power-law distributions in the laser oscillations, we here present statistical distributions of the laser intensity and intervals of the bursts calculated from the time series of the numerical simulations.

 The probability density functions (PDFs) of the normalized intensity $I/I_{ex}$ are shown in Fig.~\ref{fig:dist-I}, where the probability distributions are depicted in a double logarithmic display.
 Under the threshold condition ($j=1$), the distribution evidently forms a straight shape (open black circles), i.e., the distribution contains a power-law decay described by Eq.~(\ref{eq:power-law}), over at least three orders of magnitude, where the characteristic exponent is almost unity ($\beta \simeq 1$).
 The exponent is close to that observed in seismic statistics known as Gutenberg--Richter's law \cite{GutenbergRichter1956Law}.
 When $j > 1$, the power-law decay (scale-invariant feature) disappears rapidly and transforms to an exponential one, which has a characteristic scale.
 When $j < 1$, the power-law feature also disappears, as can be seen from the distribution represented by blue diamonds in Fig.~\ref{fig:dist-I}.
 It should be noted that the cutoff intensity of the distributions, i.e., the upper bound of the event size, takes on a maximum value under the threshold condition $j = 1$.
 We will investigate this trend in detail in Subsec.~\ref{sec:condition}.